elchananbloom/init2WinIt/bank-account-plan.md

 Example

-Create a Run
+Create a userAccount
-Goal: As a user, I want to create a run event that others can join.
+Goal: As a user, I want to create a user account to log into.
-Plan to meet requirement: I will design a form where users can submit a run, including details like a description, date and time, location, and the club hosting the event.
-Users must be logged in and have a MEMBER or ADMIN role to create a run.
-The run will require approval by an ADMIN if created by a MEMBER.
-Precondition: User must be logged in with the MEMBER or ADMIN role.
-Post-condition: If the user is a MEMBER, the run will be set to pending and will require ADMIN approval to be posted.
-If the user is an ADMIN, they can choose to post it immediately or keep it in a pending status.

-Edit a Run
-Goal: As a user, I want to edit an existing run event.
-Plan to meet requirement: I will provide an edit feature that allows users to modify run details, such as the time, location, or maximum participants.
-Only future runs can be edited.
-Precondition: User must be logged in with the MEMBER or ADMIN role.
-The run's date and time must be in the future.
-Post-condition: If the user is a MEMBER, the run will be set to pending after edits.
-If the user is an ADMIN, they can choose to post the changes immediately or leave it pending.

-Cancel a Run
-Goal: As an ADMIN, I want to cancel a future run event.
-Plan to meet requirement: I will provide a cancel feature for ADMIN users to disable a run, ensuring it no longer appears on the public-facing UI.
-The run’s data will remain intact, and it will only be marked as canceled.
-Precondition: User must be logged in with the ADMIN role.
-The run’s date and time must be in the future.
-Post-condition: The run is set to a canceled status and is no longer visible to the public but remains visible to admins.

-Approve a Run
-Goal: As an ADMIN, I want to approve or reject pending runs created by MEMBERS.
-Plan to meet requirement: I will create an administrative interface where the ADMIN can view pending runs and decide whether to approve, edit, or cancel them.
-Precondition: User must be logged in with the ADMIN role.
-Post-condition: The run is either approved, edited, or canceled based on the admin's decision.

-Browse Runs
-Goal: As a user, I want to browse available runs in a format that suits me.
-Plan to meet requirement: I will offer multiple browsing options: a text-based search by date and location, a calendar view to select runs, or a map view to see runs as pins.
-Users can filter runs based on location or date.
+Plan to meet requirement: The team will provide a form where users can submit user information and credentials, including first name, last name, address, phone number, email and password.
 Precondition: None
-Post-condition: None

-Sign Up for a Run
+Post-condition: If the user account fields are not null and the phone number and the email address are unique, then a userAccount should be created.

+Login to a user account
+Goal: As a user, I want to login to my account.
+Plan to meet requirement: The team will provide a form where users will submit their credentials to gain access to their accounts.
+Precondition: User must have an existing account in the system.
+Post-condition: If the user is a USER and provides credentials that match a user in the system, then allow the user to access their accounts.

+Create a Bank account
+Goal: As a USER, I want to create an account.
+Plan to meet requirement: The team will provide a form where USERs will submit account information to create account.
+Precondition: User must be logged in with the USER role.
+Post-condition: If the user is a USER and the user provides the fields for an account, then a new account will be created.

+Create a loan application
-Goal: As a runner, I want to sign up for a run event.
+Goal: As a USER, I want to apply for a loan
+Plan to meet requirement: The team will provide a form where USERs will submit loan application information to apply for a loan.
+Precondition: User must be logged in with the USER role.
+Post-condition: If user is a USER and the account fields are not empty, then create a new account.

+Withdraw from Bank Account
+Goal: As a user, I want to withdraw from my accounts.
+Plan to meet requirement: The team will provide a form that shows the account being withdrawn from and the amount being withdrawn.
+Precondition: If the user is logged in as a USER
+Post-condition: If the user is a USER and the amount being withdrwan isnt greater than the amount in the account, then allow the USER to withdraw the money.

+Deposit into a Bank Account
+Goal: As a USER, I want to deposit into my accounts.
+Plan to meet requirement: The team will provide a form that shows the account being deposited into and the amount being deposited.
+Precondition: If the user is logged in as a USER
+Post-condition: If the user is a USER and the amount being deposited isnt negative, then allow the USER to deposit the money.

+View approved loans and pending loans
+Goal: As a USER, I want view my approved and pending loans.
+Plan to meet requirement: The team will provide an button for USERs view their loans and loan applications.
+Precondition: user must be logged in as a USER
+Post-condition: If the USER is loged in and they click loans button, then their active and pending loans will be displayed.

+Pay loans
+Goal: As a USER, I want to pay mhy loans.
-Plan to meet requirement: I will create a sign-up feature that allows users to register for a run if space is available.
-The system will check if the run has available slots and if the user is already registered.
+Plan to meet requirement: The team will provide a form that allows users to select the loan to pay and the ammount being payed.
-Precondition: User must be logged in.
-The run must not be over-capacity, and the user cannot already be signed up for the run.
+Precondition: User must be logged in and have active loans.
-Post-condition: The user is successfully registered for the run.
+Post-condition: If the user is logged in as a USER and

-Apply for Membership (Optional)
+View all loan applications
+Pay loans
 Goal: As a runner, I want to apply to become a member of a running club.
-Plan to meet requirement: I will provide an option for runners to apply for membership with a club after attending runs.
+Plan to meet requirement: The team will provide an option for runners to apply for membership with a club after attending runs.
 The application will be sent for approval to the club’s ADMIN.
 Precondition: User must be logged in and not already a member of the club.
 Post-condition: The membership status will be set to pending and await approval by an ADMIN.

+Accept loan applications,
+Pay loans
+Goal: As a runner, I want to apply to become a member of a running club.
+Plan to meet requirement: The team will provide an option for runners to apply for membership with a club after attending runs.
+The application will be sent for approval to the club’s ADMIN.
+Precondition: User must be logged in and not already a member of the club.
+Post-condition: The membership status will be set to pending and await approval by an ADMIN.

+Reject loan application,
+Pay loans
+Goal: As a runner, I want to apply to become a member of a running club.
+Plan to meet requirement: The team will provide an option for runners to apply for membership with a club after attending runs.
+The application will be sent for approval to the club’s ADMIN.
+Precondition: User must be logged in and not already a member of the club.
+Post-condition: The membership status will be set to pending and await approval by an ADMIN.

+Create transaction categories,
+Pay loans
+Goal: As a runner, I want to apply to become a member of a running club.
+Plan to meet requirement: The team will provide an option for runners to apply for membership with a club after attending runs.
+The application will be sent for approval to the club’s ADMIN.
+Precondition: User must be logged in and not already a member of the club.
+Post-condition: The membership status will be set to pending and await approval by an ADMIN.

+View transaction categories,
+Pay loans
+Goal: As a runner, I want to apply to become a member of a running club.
+Plan to meet requirement: The team will provide an option for runners to apply for membership with a club after attending runs.
+The application will be sent for approval to the club’s ADMIN.
+Precondition: User must be logged in and not already a member of the club.
+Post-condition: The membership status will be set to pending and await approval by an ADMIN.

+Delete transaction categories (Not in use),
+Pay loans
+Goal: As a runner, I want to apply to become a member of a running club.
+Plan to meet requirement: The team will provide an option for runners to apply for membership with a club after attending runs.
+The application will be sent for approval to the club’s ADMIN.
+Precondition: User must be logged in and not already a member of the club.
+Post-condition: The membership status will be set to pending and await approval by an ADMIN.

+Delete loan applications (Must be pending),
+Pay loans
+Goal: As a runner, I want to apply to become a member of a running club.
+Plan to meet requirement: The team will provide an option for runners to apply for membership with a club after attending runs.
+The application will be sent for approval to the club’s ADMIN.
+Precondition: User must be logged in and not already a member of the club.
+Post-condition: The membership status will be set to pending and await approval by an ADMIN.

+Update transaction categories
+Pay loans
+Goal: As a runner, I want to apply to become a member of a running club.
+Plan to meet requirement: The team will provide an option for runners to apply for membership with a club after attending runs.
+The application will be sent for approval to the club’s ADMIN.
+Precondition: User must be logged in and not already a member of the club.
+Post-condition: The membership status will be set to pending and await approval by an ADMIN.

+view statistics
+Pay loans
+Goal: As a runner, I want to apply to become a member of a running club.
+Plan to meet requirement: The team will provide an option for runners to apply for membership with a club after attending runs.
+The application will be sent for approval to the club’s ADMIN.
+Precondition: User must be logged in and not already a member of the club.
+Post-condition: The membership status will be set to pending and await approval by an ADMIN.

 Approve a Membership (Optional)
 Goal: As an ADMIN, I want to approve or reject membership applications for the club.
-Plan to meet requirement: I will create an administrative interface where admins can see pending membership applications and accept or reject them.
+Plan to meet requirement: The team will create an administrative interface where admins can see pending membership applications and accept or reject them.
 Precondition: User must be logged in with the ADMIN role.
 Post-condition: The membership will either be approved or rejected, preventing the runner from reapplying multiple times if rejected.